Getxo: Administration

 Getxo's office of mayor has been continuously in the hands of the Basque Nationalist Party (EAJ-PNV) since democracy was restored in 1978 (Local Elections).
 Since 1991, the major opposition party has been the Partido Popular(PP).
-Other parties represented on the Town Council are the Socialist Party of Euskadi (PSE-EE) and the Elkarrekin Podemos alliance (EP).
+As of the 2019 local elections other parties represented on the Town Council are EH Bildu, the Socialist Party of Euskadi (PSE-EE), and the Elkarrekin Podemos alliance (EP).

 Getxo has five different districts, which serve administrative and electoral purposes: Algorta, Las Arenas, Romo, Santa María de Getxo and Neguri.

 Transport and tourism

-It is possible to travel to Getxo from Bilbao using the city's modern underground Metro Bilbao, which has 6 stations along the neighborhoods (Areeta, Gobela, Neguri, Aiboa, Algorta, Bideazabal and Ibarbengoa).
+It is possible to travel to Getxo from Bilbao using the city's modern underground Bilbao metro, which has 6 stations along the neighborhoods (Areeta, Gobela, Neguri, Aiboa, Algorta, Bideazabal and Ibarbengoa).
 Getxo is also accessible from Portugalete, by means of both the Vizcaya Bridge transporter bridge and the regular fluvial transport over the Estuary of Bilbao.

 The Bilbao Airport in Loiu is twenty minutes away from Getxo's town centre.

 Getxo has some tourist appeal with easy access to four beaches and to the regional economic capital of Bilbao.
 It has a yacht harbour, a golf course, and several sports complexes (both public and private).
 A dynamic, semi-autonomous Department of Culture organises many events on a regular basis, including several international music festivals given over to jazz, the blues and folk.

 The town has many houses of architectural interest, including the Town Hall and several churches, as well as private dwellings belonging to members of the wealthy industrialist class of Biscay.
 The Old Harbour district of Algorta and several parks with views across to the bay called the Bilbao Abra are also worth a visit.

 Festivals

-Several annual festivals are celebrated in Erandio.
+Several annual festivals are celebrated in Getxo.
 Some of them are fiestas patronales (patronage festivals, held in the days around the date dedicated to the patron saints under whose advocation churches and hermits are).